 Nearly all vitamin D researchers agree that the recommended range for healthy “average” vitamin D3 levels is 40 to 60 ng/ml, not 20 ng/ml.

-In the chart below, you can see how much vitamin D is needed to achieve various serum levels (top line).
-For example, if your current level is 20 ng/ml (in the first column), you will likely need a daily dose of 5,000 IUs to raise it to 40, and 10,000 IUs to bring your levels to 60 ng/ml.
+In the chart below, you can see what increase in vitamin D3 intake is needed to achieve various serum levels (top line).
+For example, if your current level is 20 ng/ml (in the first column), you will likely need 5,000 IUs in addition to your current intake to raise it to 40, and 10,000 IUs to bring your levels to 60 ng/ml.

-Depending on your current test values, you may need a substantial dose of vitamin D – 10,000 IUs or more per day – to bring your numbers up into the optimal range.
+Depending on your current test values, you may need a substantial dose of vitamin D3 – 10,000 IUs per day – to bring your numbers up into the optimal range.

-Additionally there are genetic defects called vitamin D polymorphisms that a number of people have that prevent them from achieving optimum vitamin D levels with the doses described above.
-They may need many times that dose and the only way to know if you have this problem is to measure your vitamin D level.
+Additionally there are genetic defects called vitamin D polymorphisms that a number of people have that prevent them from achieving optimum vitamin D3 levels with the doses described above.
+They may need many times that dose and the only way to know if you have this problem is to measure your vitamin D3 level.

 So I strongly encourage you let your test values and the chart above be your starting guide for finding your ideal dose of vitamin D3, and not some arbitrary (and grossly inaccurate) numbers published by the government!